morosakubek2/GoogleTranslateOverlay/README.md

-# GoogleTranslateOverlay
+# TranslateOverlay

-Google Translator Overaly for https://github.com/DavidVentura/offline-translator
+Project generated for Translate overlay functionality.
+Open in Android Studio to build.